vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil.
 (Hebrews 5:14 ESV)

-> The discerning sets his face toward wisdom, but the eyes of a fool are on the ends of the earth.
-(Proverbs 17:24 ESV)
+> The purpose in a man's heart is like deep water, but a man of understanding will draw it out.
+(Proverbs 20:5 ESV)

 When you will have your values, and orientation within the world, you may look for what to do.
 What are the unique problems not being solved?